Managing Arthritis Joint Pain in Older Horses

 I know with some of these joint medicines it takes a month or so for the effects to show.
 She has been on a glucosamine supplement for five years now.
 About a month after starting her on it I did see a bit of an improvement in her arthritis, but over the same period her arthritis has spread and become more severe.
 I am afraid to take her off the supplements at this point because I'm afraid she'd be worse without them.
 I have the feeling that none of the arthritis treatments by themselves work miracles, but together each one is contributing a small amount to help the mare to continue to live an active life.

-The following books are excellent resources for information on how to keep your elderly horse happy and healthy.
-All give practical advice and describe symptoms of ailments to watch for in the elderly horse.
+The following books and supplements are resources for to help keep your older horse happy and healthy.
+The books give practical advice and describe symptoms of ailments to watch for in the elderly horse.
 I highly recommend them if you have an older horse in your pasture.
+I'm also a big believer in joint supplements.
+I believe they have helped stretch the riding time of my horses.